bryanpaget/elyra-notebooks/README.md

 # What is Elyra

+Elyra is a set of AI-centric extensions for JupyterLab, developed by the IBM Center for Open Source Data and AI Technologies (CODAIT).
+Elyra provides a suite of tools designed to simplify and streamline the development of data science and AI projects.
+Key features include:

+1. Pipeline Editor: A visual tool for creating and managing machine learning pipelines.
+2 .Notebook Pipelines: Allows users to chain Jupyter Notebooks together to create complex workflows.
+3. Code Snippets: Enables users to save and reuse snippets of code across different notebooks.
+4. Metadata Management: Manages metadata for various AI and machine learning tasks.
+5. Integrated Git Support: Facilitates version control and collaboration within JupyterLab.

+Elyra aims to enhance productivity and collaboration in data science and AI projects by integrating these features directly into the JupyterLab environment.

 Elyra provides a graphical way of orchestrating work done as a sequence of steps, each step is executed by a Kubeflow Pipeline Component.
 Each of these components typically only implements one unit-of-work, such as loading data, transforming data, training a model, or deploying a model to serve.

 ![](./images/pipeline-editor.jpg)